 Docker Swarm supports monitoring only with third-party applications.
 It is recommended to use Docker with Reimann for monitoring, however since Docker Swarm has an open API, it makes it easier to connect with plenty of apps.

 Kubernetes is more of an all-in-one framework for distributed systems.
 It is a complex system as it offers a unified set of APIs and strong guarantees about the cluster state, which slows down container deployment and scaling.

 Compared to Kubernetes, Docker Swarm can deploy containers faster; this allows fast reaction times to scale on demand.

 In Kubernetes, all pods are distributed among nodes and this provides high availability by tolerating application failure.
 In Kubernetes, load-balancing services detect unhealthy pods and remove them, this supports high availability.

 Docker Swarm also provides high availability as services can be replicated in Swarm nodes.
 In Docker Swarm, Swarm manager nodes are responsible for the whole cluster and manage the resources of worker nodes.

 Kubernetes network is flat, as it enables all pods to communicate with one another.
 In Kubernetes, the model requires two CIDRs.
 The first one requires pods to get an IP address, the other is for services.

-In a Docker Swarm, a node joining a cluster creates an overlay network of services that span all of the hosts in the Swarm and a host only Docker bridge network for containers.
-In Docker Swarm, users have the option to encrypt container data traffic when creating an overlay network by on their own.
+In a Docker Swarm, a node joining a cluster creates an overlay network of services that span all of the hosts in the Swarm and a host-only Docker bridge network for containers.
+In Docker Swarm, users have the option to encrypt container data traffic when creating an overlay network on their own.

 Benefits & drawbacks of Kubernetes